-When you looked at figure 1.3, did you notice that the router is found at center stage and that it connects each physical network together?
+When you looked at the above picture, did you notice that the router is found at the center stage and that it connects each physical network together?
 We have to use this layout because of the older technologies involved bridges and hubs.

 Notice something else: the three hubs at the bottom that are connected also connect to the router, creating one collision domain and one broadcast domain.
 This makes the bridged network look much better indeed!

-The network in figure 1.4 is a pretty cool network.
+The network in above picture is a pretty cool network.
 Each host is connected to its own collision domain, and the router has created two broadcast domains.
 And don’t forget that the router provides connections to WAN services as well!
 The router uses something called a serial interface for WAN connections, specifically, a V3.5 physical interface on a Cisco router.

 Breaking up a broadcast domain is important because when a host or server sends a network broadcast, every device on the network must read and process that broadcast unless you’ve got a router.
 When the router’s interface receives this broadcast, it can respond by basically saying, “Thanks, but no thanks,” and discard the broadcast without forwarding it on to other networks.
 Even though routers are known for breaking up broadcast domains by default, it’s important to remember that they break up collision domains as well.